sverx/devkitSMS/assets2banks/README.md

 ```
 :overwrite <start> <length> <value> [<value>[...]]
 ```
 *length* array elements from *start* will be replaced with the listed value(s), repeating them if needed.
-Accept decimal values, or 0x-prefixed hex values.
+Accepts decimal values, or 0x-prefixed hex values.

 There's also a shorter form to replace a single element.
 ```